 What is happening?

-All travellers arriving in New Zealand after 11.59pm (NZT), Monday 25 January, except those from Australia, Antarctica and most Pacific Islands, will be required to test negative for COVID-19 before departing for New Zealand.
+All travellers arriving in New Zealand except those from Australia, Antarctica and most Pacific Islands, are required to test negative for COVID-19 before departing for New Zealand.

 A pre-departure test is a measure to keep us all safe.
-Many airlines already require travellers to have a pre-departure test and provide evidence to board a plane.
 Pre-departure tests are also a legal requirement for most countries that are transit hubs.

 You should check airline and country pre-departure testing requirements for every country you are going through on your journey to make sure you comply with them all, not just New Zealand’s.

-You will still be required to stay in managed isolation for at least 14 days, and be tested for COVID-19 at least 3 times – within 24 hours of arrival (day 0/1), day 3 and day 12.
+You are still required to stay in managed isolation for at least 14 days, and be tested for COVID-19 at least 3 times – within 24 hours of arrival (day 0/1), day 3 and day 12.

 Why is this necessary?